gusvicenzi/gusvicenzi/README.md

 -->

 ### Welcome to my github!
 My name is Gustavo Vicenzi and I am a fullstack developer from Brazil.
-### I'm currently studying Typescript and React Native.
+### I'm currently studying Typescript and working with React.js.

 <div align="center">